Jaclyn Davis

 Welcome

 My work is supported by the Sasakawa Young Leaders Fellowship Fund, Center for Development Economics and Policy, Institute for Religion, Culture, and Public Life, Weatherhead East Asia Institute, and the Columbia Political Science Department.
-I am also currently an AC4 Fellow, SEAREG Fellow, and graduate student researcher at the Columbia Justice Lab.
+I was also an AC4 Fellow, SEAREG Fellow, and graduate student researcher at the Columbia Justice Lab.

 You can reach me by email at jaclyn.davis[at]columbia.edu